Zhang Daqing

 Zhang Daqing (张大庆) (born October 23, 1969) is a Chinese amateur astronomer.
 He is from Henan province.

-He co-discovered periodic comet 153P/Ikeya-Zhang.
-He is the first Chinese amateur astronomer who has a comet name after him.
+He co-discovered periodic comet 153P/Ikeya–Zhang.
+He is the first Chinese amateur astronomer who has a comet named after him.
 He is also a telescope maker.
 Periodic comet 153P/Ikeya-Zhang was discovered by his self-made telescope on February 1, 2002.